 - Connect your device to your computer

 - Open up Quicktime on your computer.
-Select File > New Movie Recording
+Select File then New Movie Recording

-- Access your webinar room and start a screen share
+- Access your event room and start a screen share

 Going from here, you have two options: